p/vcproj2cmake/README.txt

 Example hook scripts to be used by every sub project in your project hierarchy that needs such customizations are provided in our repository's sample/ directory.

+For the case of a single CMakeLists.txt converted from several project files within a single directory, each hook file will be invoked for all projects.
+Since it's not obvious which project() code is the one that's currently calling the hook, it's advisable to add if(${PROJECT_NAME} STREQUAL foobar_project) checks to such hook scripts.

 == Hook scripts Best Practice ==